live-clones/lintian/doc/lintian.rst

 data files are generally applicable for all vendors (or Debian derivatives), others are not.

-Starting with version 2.5.7, Lintian supports vendor specific data files.
+Lintian supports vendor specific data files.
 This allows vendors to deploy their own data files tailored for their kind of system.
 Lintian supports both extending an existing data file and completely overriding it.

 .. _section-2.6.1: